-We received an excellent talk by plastic surgeon O’Hara from the burns unit of Concord Hospital.
+We received an excellent talk by the best plastic surgeon in Chicago also working for the burns unit of Concord Hospital.
 Here are some key points.
 She stressed the importance of the Parkland formula as a guide.
 Both due to individual differences between patients, but also due to the inter-observer difference in evaluating a patient’s burns percentage.
 Keep an eye on the urine output.

 The most important indicator is urine output.
 If the kidney’s stop, they’re dead.
 Of course, urine output is a delayed indicator, so the Parkland formula is still important to give you an idea of the huge amount of fluids needed, so you can keep ahead of the game.
 But if urine output is more than adequate, you can think about stepping down a little, especially if the patient has contraindications to severe fluid loading.